mosesmmoisebidth/gpu-accelerated-video-inference/README.md

+<h3>GPU ACCELERATED YOLOv5-OpenVINO</h3>
+<p>Note: OpenVINO supports Intel GPUs that is its for use on devices that are equipped with Intel Computing units like Lenovo and others with intel iris(x) and others</p>
-# Car Object Detection Using YOLO
+# Car Object Detection Using YOLO and OpenVINO accelerated by GPUs (mainly for video inference)

 ## Step 1: Install the Required Libraries